Biljana Pantić Pilja: Parliamentarian

-Pantić Pilja was given the sixtieth position on the Progressive Party's Let's Get Serbia Moving electoral list in the 2012 Serbian parliamentary election.
-The list won seventy-three mandates, and she was accordingly elected.
-After the election, the Progressive Party formed a new coalition government with the Socialist Party of Serbia and other parties; Pantić Pilja served as part of its parliamentary majority.
-She was promoted to the thirty-sixth position on the successor Aleksandar Vučić — Future We Believe In list for the 2014 parliamentary election and was re-elected when the list won a landslide victory with 158 out of 250 mandates.
+Pantić Pilja was given the 60th position on the Progressive Party's Let's Get Serbia Moving electoral list in the 2012 Serbian parliamentary election.
+The list won 73 mandates, after which she was elected.
+Upon the election, the Progressive Party formed a new coalition government with the Socialist Party of Serbia and other parties; Pantić Pilja served as part of its parliamentary majority.
+She moved to the 36th position on the successor Aleksandar Vučić — Future We Believe In list for the 2014 parliamentary election and re-elected when the list won a landslide victory with 158 out of 250 mandates.
 In the 2016, she received the eighteenth position on the Progressive Party's list and was re-elected when it won a second consecutive majority with 131 mandates.

-During the 2016–20 parliament, Pantić Pilja was the deputy chair of the assembly committee on the judiciary, public administration, and local self-government; a member of the European integration committee; a deputy member of the committee on administrative, budgetary, mandate, and immunity issues; the head of the parliamentary friendship group with Cyprus; and a member of the parliamentary friendship groups with Austria, Azerbaijan, China, Germany, Greece, Iraq, Italy, Japan, Russia, Switzerland, and the United States of America.
+Between 2016 and 2020, Pantić Pilja was the deputy chair of the assembly committee on the judiciary, public administration, and local self-government; a member of the European integration committee; a deputy member of the committee on administrative, budgetary, mandate, and immunity issues; the head of the parliamentary friendship group with Cyprus; and a member of the parliamentary friendship groups with Austria, Azerbaijan, China, Germany, Greece, Iraq, Italy, Japan, Russia, Switzerland, and the United States of America.

 Pantić Pilja is also a member of Serbia's delegation to the Parliamentary Assembly of the Council of Europe; she was first appointed as a substitute member in 2014 and was promoted to a full member in 2016.
 She sits with the European People's Party group; is a member of the committee on equality and non-discrimination and the committee on migration, refugees, and displaced persons; and is an alternate member of the committee on the election of judges to the European Court of Human Rights.
-In January 2020, she was appointed as vice-chair of the latter committee.
+In January 2020, she was appointed as vice-chairwoman of the latter committee.
 She was also appointed to the sub-committee on refugee and migrant children and young people in March 2019 and has served as a member of the sub-committee on gender equality on two occasions.

-She received the forty-second position on the Progressive Party's list in the 2020 Serbian parliamentary election and was elected to a fourth term when the list won a landslide majority with 188 mandates.
-She remains deputy chair of the judiciary committee, a member of Serbia's delegation to the parliamentary assembly of the Council of Europe, and the head of Serbia's parliamentary friendship group with Cyprus.
-She is a member of the friendship groups with Azerbaijan, China, Denmark, France, Germany, Israel, Italy, Japan, Russia, Spain, the United Arab Emirates, the United States of America.
+Pantić Pilja received the 42nd position on the Progressive Party's list in the 2020 Serbian parliamentary election and was elected to a fourth term when the list won a landslide majority with 188 mandates.
+She remained deputy chairwoman of the judiciary committee, a member of Serbia's delegation to the parliamentary assembly of the Council of Europe, and the head of Serbia's parliamentary friendship group with Cyprus.
+Pantić Pilja is a member of the friendship groups with Azerbaijan, China, Denmark, France, Germany, Israel, Italy, Japan, Russia, Spain, the United Arab Emirates, and the United States.